Stock Market Today: Stocks Plunge on Inflation Data, Falls for Disney and Banks - ExBulletin

 Stock Market Today: Stocks Plunge on Inflation Data, Falls for Disney and Banks

-NEW YORK (AP) Wall Street slides Thursday, weighed down by a sharp drop for The Walt Disney Co. and growing fears about the health of some US banks.
+NEW YORK (AP) Wall Street slides on Thursday, weighed down by a sharp decline in The Walt disney Co. and growing fears about the health of some US banks.

-Disney was one of the heaviest forces to drag the S&P 500 down.
-It fell 8% after it said it lost 4 million streaming subscribers in the last quarter.
-This is despite the good performance of its theme parks and its profits and revenues for the last quarter roughly matching analysts’ expectations.
+Disney was one of the heaviest dragging forces in the market.
+It fell 8.7% after it said it lost streaming subscribers in the US and Canada last quarter, which surprised analysts.
+This is despite its earnings and revenue for the last quarter roughly matching Wall Street forecasts.

-Some banks battered by the mini-panic in the industry were also under heavy pressure again, and PacWest Bancorp fell 24% after saying it saw 9.5% of its deposits leave last week.
-He said most of the theft happened in two days after reports said the bank was talking to potential investors and partners, raising concerns for its customers.
+Some banks battered by the mini-panic in the industry were also under heavy pressure again, and PacWest Bancorp fell 22.2% after saying it saw 9.5% of its deposits leave last week.
+He said the majority of the theft happened in two days after reports said the bank was talking to potential investors and partners, raising concerns for its customers.

 Investors are looking for the next possible victim after high interest rates contributed to the failure of three high-profile U.S. banks since March.